Kiryat Shmona: History

-Kiryat Shmona was established in 1949 on the site of the depopulated Palestinian Arab village of Al-Khalisa, whose inhabitants had fled after Safed was taken by the Haganah during the 1948 Arab–Israeli War and an attempt by the village to come to an agreement with the Jewish authorities was rejected.
+Kiryat Shmona was established in 1949 on the site of the former depopulated Palestinian Arab village of Al-Khalisa, whose inhabitants fled after Safed was taken by the Haganah during the 1948 Arab–Israeli War and an attempt by the village to come to an agreement with the Jewish authorities was rejected.

-Initially the empty houses of Al-Khalisa were used as a transit camp for immigrants who worked mainly in farming.
+Initially, the area was used as a transit camp for immigrants who worked mainly in farming.
 The first residents were fourteen Yemenite Jews who arrived on July 18, 1949, and were followed by more Yemenis a month later.
 By July 1951, the population had grown to nearly 4,000.
 Relationships with nearby kibbutzim were often strained.

 In 1953, Kiryat Shmona was declared a development town.
-In the first few years, growth was driven by the arrival of immigrants from Romania, India, Iraq, and Iran, as well as Kurdish immigrants from the Iraqi and Iranian areas of Kurdistan.
-However, later on, waves of immigrants from North Africa, in particular from Morocco, arrived.
+In the first few years, growth was driven by the arrival of immigrants from Romania and India, as well as Jews forced to leave Iraq and Iran, following Israel’s military victory over invading Arab armies in the War of Independence.
+Additionally, Kurdish immigrants from the Iraqi and Iranian areas of Kurdistan arrived.
+Later, additional waves of immigrant Jews forcibly expelled from North Africa, in particular from Morocco after Israel's independence, arrived.
 The city was built without a master plan, but rather neighborhood by neighborhood as waves of immigrants arrived.